My Talk Show

 My Talk Show is a daily comedic parody talk/variety television program that ran in first-run syndication from September 1990 to March 1991 in the United States and Canada.
-The series was produced by Second City Entertainment, Imagine Entertainment and MCA Television.
+The series was produced by Second City Entertainment and Diving Duck Ltd., Imagine Entertainment and MCA Television.

 Details

 The series, set in the fictional town of Derby, Wisconsin ("The Hat Capital of the World"), featured a local talk show aptly titled My Talk Show, which was created by housewife and talk television fan Jennifer Bass, which aired on cable access.
 The program became a hit with viewers, leading to the series being picked up for syndication.
 The shows' setting took place in Bass' home with the garage being converted into an area for the studio audience, since the local television station in Bass' home town (possibly Milwaukee, since a channel 65 was circled as the station in the credits that showed a newspaper TV listings that also featured actual TV channels from Madison, Rockford and Chicago) could not accommodate any space for the production, so a satellite van and cameras were bought over to help tape the show for the airing.

 However, despite Bass' attempt to host a talk show (attempt being the operative word, and at times awkward to the point that she had to even include the audience to help move things along, like asking an audience member to disregard the introduction paper he was asked to read and just proceed with welcoming the host), she would be accompanied by best friend and next door neighbor Angela Davenport, who also doubled as her sidekick, her brother-in-law Marty Dissler, Bucky Fergus, the town's multi-tasked city employee, her in-house organist (and "my old school nurse", as pointed out by Jennifer) Mrs. Battle and other Derby residents, especially when it came to the guests who were scheduled to appear on the show.
 Midway through the series' run, Bass would be replaced by rival Anne-Marie Snelling (who previously made a habit of bursting in unexpectedly), owner and star of the Top Hat Dinner Theater, who had been jealous of Jennifer hosting a talk show from the beginning, and D.A.
 Young, who replaced Mrs. Battle as the house musician.
 However, Anne-Marie also had the same problems as Jennifer when others showed up to disrupt the taping.